JakeHukari/PyLister/README.md

 # PyLister
-Simple personalised wordlist generator, perfect for bruteforcing specific accounts
+Simple personalized wordlist generator, perfect for bruteforcing specific accounts

 # How To Use
 ###### (Works on Windows, Linux, and MacOs)